 Introduction to the major movements of Western philosophy since the Renaissance: British empiricism, continental rationalism and German Idealism.
+Prerequisite: completion of either PHIL 250 or 255 is strongly recommended.
 Fall.

 302 Philosophy of Sex and Gender (3)

 Problems of sex and gender, such as the link between sex and gender, ethics of sexuality, "naturalness" of sex and gender roles, feminism as it relates to issues in sexual and gender role assignment.
 See department chair.